mario-bermonti/research.package/_pages/survey.md

 ## Collecting Results

-When a step is done by the user, it produduces a corresponding result object.
+When a step is done by the user, it produces a corresponding result object.
 These are all [`RPStepResult`](https://pub.dev/documentation/research_package/latest/research_package_model/RPStepResult-class.html) objects.
 Results from a task is stored in a [`RPTaskResult`](https://pub.dev/documentation/research_package/latest/research_package_model/RPTaskResult-class.html) object.
 Both of the task and step result objects are collection results which means that they can contain other results (e.g. the task result holds the array of step results).